PerilousBooklet/arch-linux-notes/arch-linux-installation.md

 <!-- LUKS setup (optional) -->

-Regenerate the `initramfs` for all installed kernel:
+Regenerate the `initramfs` for all installed kernels:
 (In this case `esp` is `/boot/efi`)
 ```sh
 mkdir -p esp/EFI/Linux